liamcripwell/control_simp/README.md

 ## IRSD data

 The IRSD dataset is available in [data/](data/).
 The publicly available version does not include any examples from Newsela-auto.
-To obtain the Newsela-auto examples, please obtain permission from Newsela before contacting the authors directly.
+To access the Newsela-auto examples, please obtain a licence from Newsela before contacting the authors directly.

 ## Training models